DayuanTan/OmnetppVeinsSUMO_pub/InstallVeins.md

 ```
 Now sumo is listening on port 9999.
 So next is run code on OmNet++.
 In the OMNeT++ 5 IDE, simulate the Veins demo scenario by right-clicking on **veins-\*\*/examples/veins/omnetpp.ini** and choosing **Run As > OMNeT++ simulation**.

 It's an example about a series of vehicles get interrupted by an accident.
+Cars get in from right and want to go out of the campus of Univ of Erlangen.
+Also check veins-\*\*/examples/veins/erlangen.png to see the complete map.